 Glossary

-Adapting: A process that reflects the changes teachers would apply to a textbook after having used it in the classroom.
+Adapting.
+A process that reflects the changes teachers would apply to a textbook after having used it in the classroom.
 This process assumes the teacher has also evaluated the material, implicitly, explicitly, or both, having analysed the textbook, focused on how the printed page fits his/her classroom situation and consequently, having effected subsequent adaptations or, in other words, improvements.

-After-use evaluation: It is also called retrospective evaluation, and it is undertaken once the textbook or material has been used.
+After-use evaluation.
+It is also called retrospective evaluation, and it is undertaken once the textbook or material has been used.
 It can include two types of assessment, an initial impressionistic evaluation and a systematic or empirical one.

-Authentic material: This type of material was not originally created for learning/teaching, so it is not adapted or simplified in any way.
+Authentic material.
+This type of material was not originally created for learning/teaching, so it is not adapted or simplified in any way.
 Realia, or real objects, can be included in this category.
 Sometimes, however, material can have an authentic format but still be somewhat simplified for teaching purposes.
 In this case it is considered adapted material.

-Technical/non-technical material: If the material can be presented/used by means of a computer, tablet or mobile phone, it is considered technical material, whereas non-technical material has printed support and does not involve use of technology.
-Realia (see authentic material) is also considered non-technical material.

-Checklist: An inventory that lists several items which must be graded, scored or selected from a set.
+Checklist.
+An inventory that lists several items which must be graded, scored or selected from a set.
 It is an instrument that helps evaluate in a systematic way a material, process, competence or skill, among other elements.

-Deductive/inductive grammar: Deductive grammar would provide the rule(s) and offer learners practice exercises to apply that rule.
+Deductive/inductive grammar teaching.
+Deductive grammar would provide the rule(s) and offer learners practice exercises to apply that rule.
 Inductive grammar provides examples of the rule within a context or a text, and the learner must deduce the rule by looking at the examples.

-ELT material: Anything (printed or digital) used by teachers or learners to facilitate the learning of a language.
+ELT material.
+Anything (printed or digital) used by teachers or learners to facilitate the learning of a language.
 It can be created by teachers or learners or selected from diverse sources.

-Fluency/accuracy: Tasks for the development of language competence may be addressed at achieving accuracy, which aims at providing exact, correct forms, or fluency, in which learners process and/or produce language targeted at communicative messages, despite possible errors (which should not impede the flow of communication).
+Fluency/accuracy.
+Tasks for the development of language competence may be addressed at achieving accuracy, which aims at providing exact, correct forms, or fluency, in which learners process and/or produce language targeted at communicative messages, despite possible errors (which should not impede the flow of communication).

-Learning strategies: Techniques used by learners to improve their learning process or outcomes.
+Learning strategies.
+Techniques used by learners to improve their learning process or outcomes.
 Learning techniques can be explicitly suggested in books or by teachers.

-Pre-use evaluation: Assessing a course book or another material before actually employing it in the classroom.
+Pre-use evaluation.
+Assessing a course book or another material before actually employing it in the classroom.

-Production/interaction: Oral production involves a person speaking, whereas interaction involves two or more people taking part in a dialogue.
+Production/interaction.
+Oral production involves a person speaking, whereas interaction involves two or more people taking part in a dialogue.

-Supplementing: One of the processes included in adapting a textbook/material.
+Supplementing.
+One of the processes included in adapting a textbook/material.
 It involves adding extra items or elements in order to make it more suitable to specific classroom needs.

+Technical/non-technical material.
+If the material can be presented/used by means of a computer, tablet or mobile phone, it is considered technical material, whereas non-technical material has printed support and does not involve use of technology.
+Realia (see ‘authentic material’) is also considered non-technical material.

-Textbook / course book: These are two synonyms used interchangeably.
+Textbook / course book.
+These are two synonyms used interchangeably.
 In general, they refer to a type of book used to study a subject, in this case, English, which includes systematically organised contents about the referred subject.

-Textbook analysis: An in-depth study of the underlying features of course books, to shed light on their internal nature, that is to say, what they imply in terms of language, learning and teaching.
+Textbook analysis.
+An in-depth study of the underlying features of course books, to shed light on their internal nature, that is to say, what they imply in terms of language, learning and teaching.
 This study involves examining what materials contain, regardless of the situation in which this material may be implemented.

-Textbook evaluation: It consists on the systematic judgment of the value of the material in relation to its aims and to the objectives of the learners and teachers using them.
+Textbook evaluation.
+It consists on the systematic judgment of the value of the material in relation to its aims and to the objectives of the learners and teachers using them.
 It is carried out after analysing the textbook.